Our research excellence

 Please carefully check the scheme guidance, eligibility criteria and FAQs before starting to develop an application.
 As the MSCA have resubmission restrictions in place from 2022, you should consider whether this is the best time for you to apply.

 Individual researchers submit proposals for funding in liaison with their planned host organisation.
+BSU identifies a number of predefined research areas each year.
 Proposals are judged on their research quality, the researcher's future career prospects and the support offered by the host organisation.
 Applications are submitted jointly by the researcher and the UK academic supervisor.
 It is essential that you make contact with your supervisor well in advance of the deadline.
 If you do not have a supervisor in mind, please have a look at our staff research profiles on the Areas of Research Excellence and our staff webpages.
 You’ll then be able to find staff working in your area of research and make contact with them.

-If you are interested in applying for the MSCA PF with Bath Spa University as your host institute, please contact the Research Support Office, on researchsupportoffice@bathspa.ac.uk, as soon as possible, and at least six weeks before the call deadline.
+If you are interested in applying to the 2027 call with Bath Spa University as your host institute, please contact the Research Support Office, on researchsupportoffice@bathspa.ac.uk.

 The International Fellowship Programme, delivered by the British Academy and the Royal Society, enables researchers to work for two years at a UK institution with the aim of fostering long-term international collaborations.